jithu1022/URL_Short/README.md

 **HOW TO USE IT?**

 1. Copy the API URL which is connected to the Shortener.js Lambda function.
 2. Paste it in a browser.
-Add the input parameter as follows api.domain.com/resource_name?longURL=https://thelongURL
+Add the input parameter as follows: api.domain.com/resource_name?longURL=https://thelongURL
 3. It should return a JSON response with the shorturl.